 Clothing is a very subjective matter because different things work for different hikers.
-One common mistake is to pack too many or too little clothes. in the first scenario the weight will slow you down and from the experience of the thru-hikers, some clothes will never be worn.
+Common mistakes are packing too many clothes or not packing enough.
+In the first scenario, the weight will slow you down and according to thru-hikers, some of those clothes will never be worn.

-Not having the essential clothes with you might result in hypothermia and this is a really severe issue all hikers need to take into consideration.
+On the other hand, not having the essential clothes with you could result in hypothermia.
+This is a severe scenario all hikers need to take into consideration.

 6. Not having enough money

-One of the most common reasons people quit is running out of money too early.
-This is tied to planning and researching all the major spending one will need for the hiking experience.
-People tend to miss important aspects as zero-days, detours and the cost of staying in the city.
-From other hikers’ experience, the cost for one month is around $1000.
+Another reason people quit is because they run out of money too early.
+This is usually due to planning and researching all the major spending one will need only for the hiking experience.
+People tend to forget about important aspects like zero-days, detours and the cost of staying in the city.
+From other hikers’ experience, the average cost for one month is around $1000.

 Tips and Recommendation

 1. Research the trail

-There are three main thru-hiking trails: Appalachian Trail 2180 miles, the Pacific Crest Trail 2650 miles and the Continental Divide Trail 3100 miles.
+There are three main thru-hiking trails: the Appalachian Trail 2180 miles, the Pacific Crest Trail 2650 miles and the Continental Divide Trail 3100 miles.
 Each one with different wonders and challenges along the way.
-When choosing your trail you need to be informed and to do your research thoroughly so you minimize the risk of injury or quitting.
+When choosing your trail you need to be informed and to do your research thoroughly so you can minimize the risk of injury or quitting.

 2. Make a solid plan

-Starting with the most suitable season to start your hike, where are the towns you can stop for a restock, what gear and food you will bring with you, the time frame you want to accomplish your hike, your budget and back-up plans.
+Start with the most suitable season to start your hike.
+Find the towns you can stop in for a restock.
+Make a list of what gear and food you will bring with you.
+Set the time frame for accomplishing your hike.
+Organize your budget and some back-up plans.
 Learn how to stay safe during any hike and how to prevent and solve any hiking crisis situations, from animal encounters to accidents and injuries.
 These are some of the most important aspects you need to include in your plan.